alexNibbler/ChatReader/app/README.md

 # Project Structure Explanation

+## Disclaimer
+This readme is taken from https://github.com/daveebbelaar/python-whatsapp-bot/tree/main and describes how this code works

+## Intro

 Welcome to the project!
 This structure is based on the Flask framework and uses the "Flask Factory Pattern".
 For those new to Flask or this design pattern, let's break down what each file and directory is for and how they work together.

 ## Directory Structure: